lowRISC/opentitan/hw/ip/i2c/doc/_index.md

 Transactions are terminated by a STOP signal.
 The host may send a repeated START signal instead of a STOP, which also terminates the preceding transaction.
-In both cases, the `trans_complete` interrupt is asserted, in the beginning of a repeated START or at the end of a STOP.
+In both cases, the `cmd_complete` interrupt is asserted, in the beginning of a repeated START or at the end of a STOP.

 #### Target Mode

+The interrupt `cmd_complete` is asserted whenever a RESTART or a STOP bit is observed by the target.

-The interrupt `tx_empty` is asserted whenever target intends to transmit data on the bus but the TX FIFO is empty.
+The interrupt `tx_stretch` is asserted whenever target intends to transmit data but cannot.

-If a target receives a STOP or repeated START signal and there are extra bytes left in TX FIFO, the interrupt `tx_nonempty` is asserted and the FIFO is flushed.
+See

 When a host receives enough data from a target, it usually signals the end of the transaction by sending a NACK followed by a STOP or a repeated START.
 In a case when a target receives an ACK and then a STOP/START, the interrupt `ack_stop` is asserted.